chair28980/EZmodeV2/README.md

 ## Acknowledgements

-- Thank you Bearly for putting in the work and motivating me to continue supplying this tool to the community of Pond0x.com!
+- Thank you Bearly for putting in the work to build the original [EzMode](https://github.com/BEARLY-HODLING/Pond0x-EzMode-Extension) which this is made from and motivating me so I can continue helping the community of Pond0x.com!
+Additional thanks to @oothkoo and @DankMyMeme_ (on x.com) for building out the begginings of these scripts and inspiring us to create our own tools.

 -----

 ## Contact

-For questions or support, please open an issue on GitHub or contact [Your Email or Social Handle].
+For questions or support, please open an issue on GitHub or contact @TheRaptorRoost on x.com.

 -----